Dresden: HELLERAU

 I’ve just submitted another application to Musicboard.
 Can I still apply for the residency?

 In general, it is possible for musicians to be funded repeatedly and in successive periods.
 In each round of funding, applicants may apply for more than one residency.
 In this case, separate applications must be submitted.
-It is important that a statement of purpose is submitted for each residency site.
-Applications without a statement of purpose cannot be considered.
 It is also possible to simultaneously apply for a scholarship and one or multiple residencies.
-In this case, several applications must be supplied as well.
+In this case, separate applications must be submitted as well.
 In general, due to the large number of applications in a given funding round, the jury will recommend only one grant per artist.

 What songs can I submit as music samples?
 Are demos acceptable?